coder2020av/OMicroserviceAPI/README.md

 * Setup and Configure Kubernetes locally
 * Create Flask app in Container
 * Run via kubectl

+Note:
-Note: I used AWS Kubernetes as a service and ran kubectl because I could not enable virtualization or install kubernetes in my machine
+Alternatively we can use AWS Kubernetes as a service and run kubectl